SOBotics/Belisarius/docs/index.md

 The bot queries the [Stack Exchange API][1] once every minute to get a list of the latest posts.
 There is logic to check that the post has been edited and that it has been edited by the author.

-The `post_Id` from each post is then taken and the [Stack Exchange API][2] is again queried for the list of revisions.
+The `post_id` from each post is then taken and the [Stack Exchange API][2] is again queried for the list of revisions.
 To limit calls we utilise the functionality of pushing multiple ids into the API and then logic is in place to ensure we are using the latest revision.

 Edits can be made up of a title change, body change of a question, tag changes or changes made to the body of an answer.
 Currently tags are not checked.
 Instead the title, question body and answer body depending on what has been edited are run through filters, as is the edit summary.